 This is your opportunity to gain first-hand experience of the Royal Agricultural University.

-Our open day will include:
+An undergraduate open day will include:

 - Campus tour including lecture blocks, library, and accommodation

 - Drop-in Q&A sessions with academic teaching staff as well as staff responsible for accommodation, finance and admissions

 - Optional visits to a nearby farm used by our students and Fossehill Equestrian Centre